 Your top roofing professionals are more than just employees.
 They’re the face of your company.
-Think of the countless roofing projects they’ve installed, repaired, and restored over the years!
-Instead of promoting a service, what if you promoted the seasoned professionals behind the service?
+Please think of the countless roofing projects they’ve installed, repaired, and restored over the years.
+Instead of promoting a service, what if you boosted the seasoned professionals behind the service?

 Idea #11: Turn Expertise Into Content

-Your seasoned roofing professionals have so much insight to offer!
-They’ve probably answered the same old questions hundreds of times too, making them a great resource for lead-driving content.
-You don’t need them to write a 5,000 word blog post, but they probably have some interesting facts and quotes to enrich your next how-to article!
+Your seasoned roofing professionals have so much insight to offer.
+They’ve probably answered the same old questions hundreds of times, making them an excellent resource for lead-driving content.
+You don’t need them to write a 5,000-word blog post, but they probably have some interesting facts and quotes to enrich your next how-to article.

 Take 10 to 15 minutes.
-Have your content writer and project expert talk through some of the popular questions your commercial roofing leads are asking.
-Whether it’s metal roofing or PVC installation, your roofer’s expertise offers the sort of fresh insights that rank well in local search.
-Simply present it in an optimized format, and chase after those featured snippets we talked about earlier!
+Have your content writer and project expert discuss some of the popular questions your commercial roofing leads are asking.
+Whether it’s metal roofing or PVC installation, your roofer’s expertise offers the sort of fresh insights that rank well in local searches.

 Idea #12: Promote Your Content

-Articles, guides, and how-to’s all have a lifespan of their own.
-How you manage that content during that lifespan ultimately determines what sort of traffic you get out of them.
+Articles, guides, and how-tos all have a lifespan of their own.
+How you manage that content during that lifespan ultimately determines what traffic you get from them.
 If you want to generate more traffic and commercial roofing leads for your business, try taking your best content resources and harnessing them as advertising tools.